 In summary, if you own or manage an apartment building, child-care facility, or school, and your property was built prior to 1978, it is essential to hire a Lead-Safe Certified contractor for these types of projects.

-How Does A Firm Become Lead-Safe Certified?
+How Does a Firm Obtain Lead-Safe Certification?

 Work Requirements for Lead-Safe Certified Providers

-- Housing built in 1978 or after
+- Housing constructed in 1978 or later

-- Studio apartments, dormitories and other “zero-bedroom” properties
+- Studio apartments, dormitories, and other “zero-bedroom” properties